yakimka/picodi/docs/scopes.rst

 Scopes
 ======

-Resolving dependency values and injecting them is a good start, but it's not enough.
+While resolving dependency values and injecting them is a good starting point, it's insufficient on its own.
-We need to be able to control the lifetime of the objects we create.
+We also need control over the lifecycle of the objects we create.
 This is where scopes come in.

 Picodi has two types of scopes: auto and manual.
-Lifecycle of auto scopes is managed by the Picodi itself, auto-scopes will be initialized and closed automatically.
+The lifecycle of auto-scopes is managed by Picodi itself.
+Auto-scopes are initialized and closed automatically.
-Manual scopes initialized on first injection or when :func:`picodi.init_dependencies` is called by the user and closed when :func:`picodi.shutdown_dependencies` is called.
+Manual scopes are initialized on the first injection or when :func:`picodi.init_dependencies` is explicitly called by the user and closed when :func:`picodi.shutdown_dependencies` is called.

-To set the scope for a dependency, you can use the :func:`picodi.dependency` decorator with the ``scope_class`` argument.
+Use the :func:`picodi.dependency` decorator with the ``scope_class`` argument to set a dependency's scope.
 Example:

 .. code-block:: python